ludwigpacifici/saumon/README.md

 * Learn about compiler front ends and interpreters.
 * Play and learn with OCaml and its ecosystem.
 Note, this implementation diverge slightly from the book ; OCaml idiomatic code is quite different from Java (used for the original implementation).
+* Keep the same learning philosophy as in the [book](http://www.craftinginterpreters.com/introduction.html#the-code): abstain of using tools like Lex or Yacc and do "everything by hand".

 ## Build